-Safe handling Avoid all personal contact, including inhalation.
-Wear protective clothing when risk of exposure occurs.
-Use in a well-ventilated area.
-Prevent concentration in holiows and sumps.
-DO NOT enter confined spaces until atmosphere has been checked.
-DO NOT allow material to contact humans, exposed food or food utensils.
-Avoid contact with incompatible materials.
-When handing.
-DO NOT eat, drink or smoke.
-Keep containers securely sealed when not in use.
-Avoid tother softmers.
-Avoid tother should be laundered separately.
-Launder contaminated clothing before re-use.
-Use good occupational work practice.
-Observe manufacturer's storage and handling recommendations contained within this SDS.
-Atmosphere should be laundered separately.
-Launder contaminated clothing before re-use.
-Use good occupational work practice.
-Observe manufacturer's storage and handling recommendations contained within this SDS.
-Atmosphere should be regularly checked against established exposure standards to ensure safe working conditions are maintained.
-Organic powders when finely divided over a range of concentrations regardless of particulate size or shape and suspended in air or some other oxidizing medium may form explosive dust-ari mixtures and result in a fire or dust explosion (including secondary explosions) Minimise airborne dust and eliminate all ignition sources.
-Keep away from heat, hot surfaces, sparks, and flame.
-Establish good housekeeping practices.
-Remove dust accumulations on a regular basis by vacuuming or gentle sweeping to avoid creating dust clouds.
-Use continuous suction at points of dust generation to capture and minimise the accumulation of dusts.
-Particular attention should be given to overthe add hinding to taxices to minimise the probability of a "secondary" explosion.
-According to NFPA Standard 654, dust layers 1/32 in (0.8 mm) th
+- Avoid all personal contact, including inhalation. - Wear protective clothing when risk of exposure occurs. - ▶ Use in a well-ventilated area. - Prevent concentration in hollows and sumps. - ▶ DO NOT enter confined spaces until atmosphere has been checked. - ▶ DO NOT allow material to contact humans, exposed food or food utensils. - Avoid contact with incompatible materials. - ► When handling, DO NOT eat, drink or smoke. - Keep containers securely sealed when not in use. - Avoid physical damage to containers. - Always wash hands with soap and water after handling. - ▶ Work clothes should be laundered separately.
+Launder contaminated clothing before re-use. - Use good occupational work practice. - Observe manufacturer's storage and handling recommendations contained within this SDS. - Atmosphere should be regularly checked against established exposure standards to ensure safe working conditions are maintained. - Organic powders when finely divided over a range of concentrations regardless of particulate size or shape and suspended in air or some other oxidizing medium may form explosive dust-air mixtures and result in a fire or dust explosion (including secondary explosions) - Minimise airborne dust and eliminate all ignition sources.
+Keep away from heat, hot surfaces, sparks, and flame. - Establish good housekeeping practices. - ▶ Remove dust accumulations on a regular basis by vacuuming or gentle sweeping to avoid creating dust clouds. - Use continuous suction at points of dust generation to capture and minimise the accumulation of dusts.
+Particular attention should be given to overhead and hidden horizontal surfaces to minimise the probability of a "secondary" explosion.
+According to NFPA Standard 654, dust layers 1/32 in.(0.8 mm) thick can be sufficient to warrant immediate cleaning of the area.